Erewash Sound: History

+At 8am on Sunday 25 February 2024, presenter Richard Dawson began a 50-hour broadcasting marathon to raise awareness of the impact of preventing isolation through community and belonging, and £1,000 for two local charities.
+He finished the broadcast 52 hours later at 12pm on 27 February.
+By the following week, £2,000 had been raised for charity.

 Studios

 The Erewash Sound studios are based within the Media Centre of what was most recently the Ormiston Ilkeston Enterprise Academy in Cotmanhay, Ilkeston.
 From the station's FM launch in March 2010, the studio was sited in the former Headmaster's Study in B Block at the college.
-The station moved into its new specially built studio complex within the College's new Media Centre in January 2011 and the first show from the new studio was broadcast at 7am on Monday 31 January 2011.
+The station moved into its new specially built studio complex within the college's new Media Centre in January 2011 and the first show from the new studio was broadcast at 7am on Monday 31 January 2011.
 A new state of the art training studio was built within the existing complex and was officially opened in September 2018.

 Programming

 Erewash Sound is committed to providing news and information of direct interest to its local audience.
 Local and national news is provided on the hour with additional dedicated local news weekdays at peak time and a sports bulletin each Sunday morning.
 Each of the station's mainstream shows also features details of local community events and initiatives plus general conversation on the local issues affecting people in the borough.

 The station's music policy offers a wide variety of music to suit all tastes from the 1960s to present day.
 In addition, the station schedule also includes a specialist music show each evening incorporating alternative 80s, rock, 60s and 70s gold, local artists, youth programming, 90s, soul and disco, party, retro and even a weekly quiz show amongst mainstream music programming.

 The station signed former Capital FM East Midlands Breakfast Show presenters, Dean "Dino" Weatherbed, Pete Allen and Anna Tyler to host Sunday evenings on the station from 30 August 2020 which ran until early 2021.